ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-6.md

 }
 ```

 From the above definition, the function `op` is run on the success value within an `Ok` instance.
 This is very similar to `map`, with the main difference being that the function `op` returns another `Result` instead of another type.
-It's important to note that since `op` returns a `Result` we can choose whether to return an `Ok` or `Err` instance at this point. `and_then` gives us power to make a decision.
+It's important to note that since `op` returns a `Result` we can choose whether to return an `Ok` or `Err` instance at this point. `and_then` gives us the power to make a decision.

 > Unlike `map` there is no wrapping of the result in an `Ok` constructor as `op` already returns a `Result`.